siennabienna/studio_project/README.md

 ![image](https://github.com/user-attachments/assets/c69e7109-3807-4c15-ae40-bb5eadca8caa)

 My last idea was for an old coding window that would allow for the coding world to become part of the artwork.
-I wanted the user to remember that the desktop was made using an alorithim and be shown the hard work that goes into that.
+I wanted the user to remember that the desktop was made using an algorithm and be shown the hard work that goes into that.

 ![image](https://github.com/user-attachments/assets/335edafd-07e0-4795-8a70-1ed78b87d4cb)